 The Hills – this suburb is known for its wine, picturesque sceneries and a Weir.

-Perth offers a whole range of activities including professional sports clubs, swimming, beaches, eateries, pubs and a whole range of amusement spots.
+Perth offers a range of activities including professional sports clubs, swimming, beaches, eateries, pubs and a range of amusement spots.
 Perth is home to the WACA (Western Australia Cricket Association) that boasts of a magnificent stadium with arguably the world’s fastest cricket pitch.
 Perth is also crazy about their football and hosts a match every weekend between March and August.

 The below posts might interest you:

 If you’ve read the above content and the answer to your question isn’t there, please write a comment below and I’ll research the answer for you.
-Please note, if the answer to your question is in the content above, I will not reply.
-Sorry, I just get too many questions these days and I can’t keep up.

 If you need advice on moving to Australia from New Zealand, I’ve created a helpful little questionnaire to point you in the right direction.
 It takes less than 30 seconds, so give it a go!